Value of NGAL for Detecting Acute Kidney Injury

 - C. Ronco, P. McCullough, S.D.
 Anker et al. and Acute Dialysis Quality Initiative (ADQI) consensus group.
 Cardio-renal syndromes: report from the consensus conference of the Acute Dialysis Quality Initiative.
 Eur Heart J. 2010;31:703–11.

-Keywords: Acute Kidney Injury, Azotemia, Biological Markers, Body Size, Cardio-Renal Syndrome, Creatinine, Critical Illness, Hospital Mortality, Intensive Care, Intensive Care Units, Iron, Kidney, Nephrons, Oxidative Stress, Prospective Studies, Renal Dialysis, Renal Insufficiency, Renal Replacement Therapy
+Keywords: Acute Kidney Injury, Azotemia, Biomarkers, Body Size, Cardio-Renal Syndrome, Creatinine, Critical Illness, Hospital Mortality, Intensive Care, Intensive Care Units, Iron, Kidney, Nephrons, Oxidative Stress, Prospective Studies, Renal Dialysis, Renal Insufficiency, Renal Replacement Therapy

 < Back to Listings